Case Details

 What Were the Facts of This Case?

-The Testator, a businessman and sole shareholder/director of Lau Loon Seng Holdings Pte Ltd (“the Company”), executed a will in October 2010.
-The Company was a holding company wholly owning four subsidiaries.
-Three subsidiaries were incorporated in Malaysia, while Southern Printing & Publishing Co Pte Ltd (“SPPCPL”) was incorporated in Singapore.
-SPPCPL carried on the printing and publishing business, including periodicals, books, magazines, brochures, and other publications.
+The testator was a businessman who was the sole shareholder and director of a holding company called Lau Loon Seng Holdings Pte Ltd ("the Company").
+The Company wholly owned four subsidiary companies, three of which were incorporated in Malaysia, while the fourth, Southern Printing & Publishing Co Pte Ltd ("SPPCPL"), was incorporated in Singapore and was in the business of printing and publishing.

 What Were the Key Legal Issues?